I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 1. Authority to Conduct Administrative Review

-Determine who has the authority to act on the request for administrative review (see Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-44 C).
+The receiving component will determine who has the authority to act on the request for administrative review (see Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-2-44 C).

 2. Review Parties, Pertinent Documents, and Timely Filing

-• all parties (i.e., the claimant or the individual whom we recognize as having the authority to sign the fee agreement on the claimant's behalf, any affected auxiliary, an eligible spouse under Title XVI, the representative(s), and the decision maker);
+• All parties (i.e., the claimant or the individual whom we recognize as having the authority to sign the fee agreement on the claimant's behalf, (See POMS GN 03940.003B.2), any affected auxiliary, an eligible spouse under Title XVI, the representative(s), and the decision maker);

 Screen the request for administrative review for: